Do You Have to Add a Teenager to Your Car Insurance in Texas? (2026)

 When to add a teen driver in Texas

-If your teen is involved in an accident while learning to drive in your vehicle and isn’t listed as a driver, your insurance company might deny your claim or cancel your policy, according to the Texas Department of Insurance.
+If your teen is in an accident while learning to drive in your vehicle and isn’t listed as a driver, your insurance company might deny your claim or cancel your policy, according to the Texas Department of Insurance.

 Once your teen has a provisional license, you need to insure them.